-RV is 53 y/o patient with a 1.5 year history of left neck and shoulder pain which is constant in duration, 5/10 in severity, nonprogressive in nature localized exclusively on the left.
+RV is 53 y/o patient with a 1.5-year history of left neck and shoulder pain which is constant in duration, 5/10 in severity, nonprogressive in nature localized exclusively on the left.
 Pain is throbbing in character, aggravated by extension and rotation to the right.
-Patient has no significant past medical or surgical history and denies any trauma.
-Patient had involuntary muscle contractions which pulled her head to the left making walking straight, operating a car and sleeping difficult.
+The patient has no significant past medical or surgical history and denies any trauma.
+The patient had involuntary muscle contractions which pulled her head to the left making walking straight, operating a car and sleeping difficult.

-Physical examination was significant: left rotation of head, downward gaze , left shoulder and neck was tender to the touch with multiple muscle nodules.
-Most striking was her right sternocleidomastoid muscle (SCM) which was contracted, thick and very painful.
+Physical examination was significant: left rotation of the head, downward gaze, left shoulder, and neck was tender to the touch with multiple muscle nodules.
+Most striking was her right sternocleidomastoid muscle (SCM) which was contracted, thick, and very painful.

 Cervical Dystonia is a movement disorder in which sustained muscle contractions cause abnormal postures.

 Insertion of several small needles (IMS) into the right SCM provided the patient with complete resolution of her left-sided neck and shoulder pain along with a significant reduction in her involuntary head rotation.

 Understanding the complexity of the musculoskeletal system is essential.
 It was a contraction of her RIGHT SCM which led to the left head rotation and stretch of left shoulder and neck muscles.
 Injection of the left side, the side where the pain was would only have increased her head rotation and pain.